 \section{Introduction}

 Consider a nested family of Optimal Control Problems (OCPs), each initialized by $(x_0,t_0) \in \R^n \times [0,T]$, and each an optimization problem of the form

+{The problem of solving OCPs~\eqref{intro: optimal control probelm} plays a central role in many practical applications, for instance in the design of non-pharmaceutical interventions in epidemics~\cite{kantner2020beyond}, optimal train operation~\cite{khmelnitsky2000optimal}, optimal maintenance strategies for manufacturing systems~\cite{huang2018real}, etc. }

-From the principle of optimality, if $(\mbf u^*, x^*)$ solve the OCP for $(x_0,t_0)$, then $(\mbf u^*, x^*)$ also solve the OCP for $(x^*(t),t)$ for any $t \in[t_0,T]$.
-This can be used to show~\cite{liberzon2011calculus} that if a function, $V$, satisfies the Hamilton Jacobi Bellman (HJB) Partial Differential Equation (PDE), defined as then necessary and sufficient conditions for $(\mbf u^*, x^*)$ to solve OCP~\eqref{intro: optimal control probelm} initialized by $(x_0,t_0)$ are For a given family of OCPs of Form~\eqref{intro: optimal control probelm}, if $V$ satisfies \eqref{intro: general HJB PDE}, then $V$ is called the {Value Function} (VF) of the OCP.
+{Solving OCPs directly can be challenging.
+Fortunately, the problem of solving a family of OCPs~\eqref{intro: optimal control probelm} can be reduced to the problem of solving a Partial Differential Equation (PDE)~\cite{liberzon2011calculus}}.
+From the principle of optimality, if $(\mbf u^*, x^*)$ solve the OCP for $(x_0,t_0)$, then {$(\tau_t \mbf u^*, x^*(t))$ (where $\tau_t \mbf u^*(s) = \mbf u^*(t+s)$ for all $s \ge 0$)} solves the OCP for $(x^*(t),t)$ for any $t \in[t_0,T]$.
+This can be used to show that if a function, $V$, satisfies the Hamilton Jacobi Bellman (HJB) PDE, defined as then necessary and sufficient conditions for $(\mbf u^*, x^*)$ to solve OCP~\eqref{intro: optimal control probelm} initialized by $(x_0,t_0)$ are For a given family of OCPs~\eqref{intro: optimal control probelm}, if $V$ satisfies Eq.~\eqref{intro: general HJB PDE}, then $V$ is called the {Value Function} (VF) of the OCP.
 If $V$ is the VF, then for any $(x,t)$, the value $V(x,t)$ determines the optimal objective value of OCP~\eqref{intro: optimal control probelm} initialized by $(x,t)$.
-Furthermore, the VF yields a solution to the OCP~\eqref{intro: optimal control probelm} initialized by $(x_0,t_0)$ through application of Eqn.~\eqref{intro: opt controller}.
-We call any $k: \Omega \times [0,T] \to U$ that satisfies Eqn.~\eqref{intro: opt controller} a controller and we say this controller is the optimal controller for the OCP when $V$ is the VF of the OCP.
+Furthermore, the VF yields a solution to the OCP~\eqref{intro: optimal control probelm} initialized by $(x_0,t_0)$ through application of Eq.~\eqref{intro: opt controller}.
+We call any $k: \Omega \times [0,T] \to U$ that satisfies Eq.~\eqref{intro: opt controller} a controller and we say this controller is the optimal controller for the OCP when $V$ is the VF of the OCP.